ghahremany/gpio/README.md

 if you want to install GPIO CONNECT on yor raspberry pi you cat install it by two way but you require elementry things similar raspbian os iso file

+1. install webserwer(apache or enginx ...)  php php-GD for example `apt-get update && apt-get install apache2 php php-gd
-1.clone project by  `git clone https://github.com/ghahremany/gpio` after clone this project on public HTML  directory
+2. clone project by  `git clone https://github.com/ghahremany/gpio` after clone this project on public HTML  directory
-2. Import gpio.sql on my sql
+3. Import gpio.sql on my sql
-3.
+4.